Work

 • Strategic advising and accompaniment

-Helping individuals, leaders, and organizations navigate complexity with clarity and humanity.
+Helping individuals, leaders, and organizations navigate complexity with clarity and humanity, especially when familiar approaches no longer suffice.

 • Thought partnership and values-aligned collaboration

-Supporting work that is relational, intentional, and grounded rather than purely transactional.
+Supporting work that is relational, intentional, and grounded rather than purely transactional or extractive.

 • Civic stewardship